Lil Wayne, Neiman Marcus Push New Young Money Merch Joint Venture Forward

 In addition to his venture with Neiman Marcus, Lil Wayne has other current businesses such as investment in Tidal, ownership of Young Money Records, and Young Money Sports.

-According to fan-generated blog, Lil Wayne HQ, Weezy has also dabbled in the past with businesses such as Supra shoes, Wiz and Ope watches, and the Sqvad Up game app.
+According to fan-generated blog Lil Wayne HQ, Weezy has also dabbled in the past with businesses such as Supra shoes, Wiz and Ope watches, and the Sqvad Up game app.